tksarah/forCommunityCouncil/AgentProgram/README.md

 Once the proposal is approved by the Community Council, the Tip amount is automatically sent to the Agent’s wallet address.

+Proposal rewards are distributed for each expenditure period.
+Payments are made every Tuesday.

 ## 2. Submission Process

 ### 2.1 Who Can Submit